lienguyen317/MyPortfolio/project-worksheet.md

 ## Additional Libraries

 jquery

-* ajax link to spreadsheet.
+* ajax link to spreadsheet/render html with data retrieved from spreadsheet
 * form and submission for message box

 Bootstrap

 * nav bar
 * about me carousel
+* project cards

 ## Code Snippet